 Why Is a Backup Necessary?

-There is a lot of data created by and stored on your phone on a regular basis.
+There is a lot of data created by and stored on your phone, whether that’s an iPhone or an Android device, on a regular basis.
 The photo you just snapped, the song you just downloaded, the file you just opened from your email, these are all stored locally on your phone.
 But perhaps more important are the apps and the settings on your phone.
 You have your phone setup just the way you like.
 If you had to start all over again, it could be difficult to get everything in place again.

 A backup takes all these important files and settings on your phone and stores them in the cloud.
-You can easily restore your phone from your backup after a disaster or when you upgrade to the newest phone.
+You can easily restore your phone from your backup after a disaster, for example due to spyware, or when you upgrade to the newest phone.
 The iPhone makes the backup and restore process simple.
 In just a few steps, you will never endure the loss of an important file or have the frustration of having a new phone act so different from your old phone.

 iCloud Backup for iPhone

 The simplest method for an iPhone backup is to make use of Apple’s iCloud feature.
 Every iPhone running iOS 5 or higher includes iCloud as an option for backups.
 You can store up to 5GB for free with your iCloud account.
 If you have more data to store, you can purchase more space for a nominal fee each month.